-I take an Inside Look at the current Bears wide receivers in the seventh installment of this series.
-You can read the most recent story about the tight ends.
+Here’s an Inside Look at the current Bears wide receivers in the seventh installment of this series.
+You can read the previous story about the tight ends.

 Jeffery – 36 starts, 198 receptions, 2,921 receiving yards, 20 touchdowns.
 Those are the numbers Jeffery has been able to put up in three seasons with the Bears.
 He battled injuries during his rookie campaign, 2012, but he’s improved his body strength with intense training that helped him trim some body fat.

 With offensive coordinator Adam Gase coming over to Chicago from Denver you can bet that they will try everything in their power to use him like Demaryius Thomas.
 Thomas has three straight 90 plus reception, 1,400 plus yard and 10 plus touchdown seasons.

 Of course, the Broncos had a pass-first mentality under Gase, but Jeffery and Thomas are almost the same player physically, both standing at 6-foot-3.
 Jeffery is a little leaner at 216 lbs.
 Watch out for Jeffery in 2015, he should be a man on a mission all season long.

 White – The No. 7 overall pick of this year’s draft, White has endless potential at 6-3, 215.
 He starred at West Virginia where he caught 109 catches, 1,447 yards, 10 touchdowns in the Mountaineers spread offense.
 White ranked second in single-season school history in receiving yardage and third in receptions with is 2014 performance.